Typi1/NLPRecipesProj3/README.md

 3. Can print out the list of steps
 4. Can give instructions on how to transform the recipe to vegetarian/non-vegetarian
 5. Can give instructions on how to transform the recipe to be more/less healthy
-6. Can give instructions on how to make the recipe more like Indian cuisine
+6. Can give instructions on how to make the recipe more like Indian cuisine (FOR ADDITIONAL STYLE OF CUISINE)
-7. Can give a modified ingredient list for the recipe with the quantities all multiplied by a given value (ex: make 1.5x the original amount)
+7. Can give a modified ingredient list for the recipe with the quantities all multiplied by a given value (ex: make 1.5x the original amount) (OPTIONAL)
-8. Can make the recipe lactose-free or gluten-free
+8. Can make the recipe lactose-free or gluten-free (OPTIONAL)

 ## 2) How to use the program